 Beyond the Crossroads: The Devil and the Blues Tradition (U. of North Carolina Press, 2017)

 Journeyman's Road: Modern Blues Lives from Faulkner's Mississippi to Post-9/11 New York (U. of Tennessee Press, 2007)

-Seems Like Murder Here: Southern Violence and the Blues Tradition (Chicago, 2002)
+Seems Like Murder Here: Southern Violence and the Blues Tradition (U. of Chicago Press, 2002)